mattrussell2/gradescope-autograder/README.md

 * Report the results to `stdout`.

 ## Testing the Autograder
+In order to run your autograder, you will need to build reference output from a reference solution.

 ### Preliminaries
-In order to build reference output and test your code easily, first add the `bin/` folder to your `$PATH`.
+In order to build reference output and test your code easily, first add the `bin/` folder of the autograding repo to your `$PATH`.
 To do this, run the following commands, replacing `REPO_ROOT` with the path to the repository root on your system.
 ```
 echo -e "export PATH=\$PATH:/REPO_ROOT/bin\n" >> ~/.bashrc
 source ~/.bashrc